 It is a very exciting time in the development of this work.
 Matrix Leadership has evolved from its roots in laboratory education and T-groups, to a model that is centered in the values and principles of interconnectedness and sustainability.
 It is now clear that there is a sequence of components that create the foundation for a truly sustainable, open system in any group context.
-In the four-phase Matrix Foundation Training, participants go well beyond learning the revolutionary Matrix Model of relational and group development.
+In the four-phase Matrix Comprehensive Training, participants go well beyond learning the revolutionary Matrix Model of relational and group development.
 They experience profound personal and social healing, as well as an extraordinary level of professional development.

 Our two newest trainers, Raven Wells and Gregory Gaiser, bring an expertise in working with trauma in groups.
 From this background we are learning in quantum leaps how to create a ground of present connection between people that supports individuals and relationships to stay in present-time connection and evolve through territories that would ordinarily be threatening, chaotic or fragmenting.
 We are now teaching and working at the cutting edge of developing true, sustainable inter-connection.
 We are teaching as fast as we learn to differentiate from the cultural paradigms of separation and external hierarchical authority.
 We are social artists, emerging into the blueprint for a new social order.

 Current trainings are scheduled for Boulder, Chicago, and the San Francisco Bay area.
-The newly redesigned Matrix Foundation Training will include an increased attention to the need to train, inspire and empower Social Artists to envision and develop applications that are dedicated to restoring the truth of our interconnectedness on the planet.
+The newly redesigned Matrix Comprehensive Training will include an increased attention to the need to train, inspire and empower Social Artists to envision and develop applications that are dedicated to restoring the truth of our interconnectedness on the planet.